ReynkeDeVos/Lectures_public/VSCode_Extensions/code_extensions.md

   - (Toggle folding with `CTRL + ALT + A`)
 - **Import Cost:** Displays the size of imported packages.
   - Setting to display it more in the background: `"importCost.fontStyle": "italic"`
 - **npm Intellisense:** Autocompletes npm modules in import statements.
+(Not sure if still necessary)

 ### Backend Development Extensions